-Speedy Cash also considers auto equity loans as a variation on its auto title loan.
-So it’s possible you’ll end up paying the same high-interest rate that Speedy charges for title loans — but it’s still a better deal than a payday loan.
+Speedy Cash also considers auto equity financing as a variation on its auto title loan.
+So you may end up paying the same high-interest rate that Speedy charges for title loans — but it’s still a better deal than a payday loan.
 Speedy Cash doesn’t offer long repayment terms, so make sure that you can afford to pay off the loan with your next paycheck or two.

 If you’ve already paid off your car, Finova Financial is a solid option.
 Your credit doesn’t have to be good or even fair to get approved by the lender, and the interest rates are lower than with most other auto equity loan providers.

 Of course, this doesn’t work if you haven’t paid off your car.
 But if you have, it’s worth considering.

 Who is eligible for an auto equity loan?

 To apply, you’ll need to provide the following to the lender:

 - Comprehension and collision auto insurance coverage